-Though a number of steps have been taken by both the Central and the State Governments to provide relief to the migrant workers but they have proved to be inadequate.
+A number of steps have been taken by both, the Central and the State Governments, to provide relief to the migrant workers.
 The Central Government permitted State Governments to utilize the Disaster Response Fund to provide food and shelter to migrant workers.
 Directions were issued to provide these workers with wages without deductions.
 The State Governments arranged for transportation for some of those stranded at interstate borders and quarantine facilities for quarantining workers on their return.
 Still a large number of workers continue to be stranded at various places.
-The protest at Surat and Hyderabad shows the discontent among these workers for the treatment meted out to them.
 The Home Ministry has now allowed migrant works to travel back to their native places which is a welcoming step.

 Two writ petitions were also filed in Supreme Court which sought report from the Centre in this regard.
 The Supreme Court express satisfaction over the initial steps taken by the government The Court has passed the interim orders and the petitions are scheduled for further hearing.